ChrisLeeYH/yanhengli/content/publications/cscw-paper/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Yanheng Li
+  - admin
   - Da Wang
   - Yuping Wang

 # Author notes (optional)
 author_notes:
   - ''
-  - 'Equal contribution'
+  - 'Corresponding Author'
-  - 'Equal contribution'
+  - 'Corresponding Author'

 date: '2025-10-18T00:00:00Z'